Weather Forecast Prague

 And, don't forget your sunglasses.
 Evenings can still get cool sometimes especially if an afternoon shower has come through.

-Autumn in Prague can be quite nice.
-Many people think it's the best time to visit as the temperatures start to cool.
+Autumn in Prague can be gorgeous and many people think it's the best time to visit as the temperatures start to cool.

 September is usually warm but the mornings and evenings are always cooler.
 So, bring a light jacket or something you can take on and off and carry throughout the day.

-Prague weather in October is cooler but still a great time to visit.
+October is cooler but still a great time to visit.
 You might find less crowds too.
 The nights are even colder, so you might bring a warmer jacket and a hat to be safe.
-You might find a little wet weather too - so bring appropriate shoes and socks.
+October can also be a bit wet, so consider bringing appropriate shoes and even a small umbrella.

 November, unfortunately, has the least amount of sunny weather.
 It could even be considered winter for many people.
 It's not uncommon to have a snow flurry or two during this month.
 So pack warm clothes.
 Even if it turns out to be a mild month, it will be quite cold at night with a lot less daylight than warmer months.